Phase Change Materials: Thermal Management Solutions

 The simplest, cheapest, and most effective phase change material is water/ice.
 Unfortunately, the freezing temperature of water is fixed at 0°C (32°F), which makes it unsuitable for the majority of energy storage applications.
 Therefore a number of different materials have been identified and developed to offer products that freeze and melt like water/ice, but at temperatures from the cryogenic range to several hundred degrees centigrade.

-PCMs can broadly be arranged into three categories: eutectics, salt hydrates, and organic materials.
+Our PCM range can broadly be arranged into three categories: eutectics, salt hydrates, and organic materials.

 - Eutectics tend to be solutions of salts in water that have a phase change temperature below 0°C (32°F).

 - Salt hydrates are specific salts that are able to incorporate water of crystallisation during their freezing process and tend to change phase above 0°C (32°F).

 - Organic materials used as PCMs tend to be polymers with long chain molecules composed primarily of carbon and hydrogen.
 They tend to exhibit high orders of crystallinity when freezing and mostly change phase above 0°C (32°F).
 Examples of materials used as positive temperature organic PCMs include waxes, oils, fatty acids and polyglycols.

 Over the last two decades we have succesfully developed a wide variety of applications for our customers around the World and the relevant details can be see in the following examples and for further details just click the relevant pictures.